 In general, if you are looking for a better life, you will not be able to find it in Germany.
 We must work and try all the same.
 As in any country.

 To do this, you need to have a reason to be invited to Germany for permanent residence.
 And there really figure out what position is right for you!
-I'm afraid to disappoint you, but this degree of kinship, in my opinion, not an excuse!
-You need to be German and have a decent command of German.
+I'm afraid to disappoint you, but this degree of kinship, in my opinion, is not a reason!
+You have to be German and have a decent German.
 In addition, in your profession should be interested in Germany.
 Good luck!

 Russian-speaking forum - Germany in Russian.
 Immigration, visa and consular issues.
-There you can ask any questions and always get the information or advice you need from people who live in Germany.
+There you can ask any questions and always get the information you need or the advice of people living in Germany.
 For some reason, I can not insert a link: www.germany.ru

 How to become a citizen of Germany?